Borrakarthik509/syntaxlab-ai-learning-platform/README.md

 ## 🌐 Deployment

-This application is designed to be hosted statically.
-It includes a `firebase.json` for Firebase Hosting but is also compatible with **GitHub Pages**.
+This application is live on **GitHub Pages** at [borrakarthik509.github.io/syntaxlab-ai-learning-platform](https://borrakarthik509.github.io/syntaxlab-ai-learning-platform/).
+It also includes a `firebase.json`, so it is compatible with Firebase Hosting as an alternative deploy target.

 **Crucial GitHub Pages Step:**
-If deploying to GitHub Pages, the target domain (e.g., `username.github.io`) **must** be added to the Firebase Console:
+If forking or redeploying this project to a different GitHub Pages domain, that new domain **must** be added to the Firebase Console:
 1. Go to Firebase Console -> Authentication -> Settings -> Authorized domains.
 2. Add your GitHub Pages domain.
 *(Why?
 Firebase Auth will automatically reject sign-in attempts from unrecognized origins to prevent credential hijacking).*